ajeetgill/foam3/doc/eslint.md

 2. **Trailing comma**: Remove trailing commas from objects and arrays
 3. **Unnecessary quotes**: Remove quotes from object keys unless required
 4. **Missing semicolon**: Add semicolons to all statements
+5. **Brace style**: Both with and without braces are fine for single-line statements

 ### Disabling Rules Temporarily